aspose-pdf/Aspose.PDF-API-References-Tutorials/out/net/programming-with-tables/html-tags-inside-table/_index.md

 doc.Save(dataDir + "HTMLInsideTableCell_out.pdf");
 ```

-### Example source code for HTML Tags Inside Table using Aspose.Words for .NET
+### Example source code for HTML Tags Inside Table using Aspose.PDF for .NET

 ```csharp
 // The path to the documents directory.